andersonpv/eSports/README.md

 # eSports Website
-A website about eSports, it contains info from a Wikipedia article...
+A website about eSports, it contains info from a Wikipedia article